 I'm an award-winning author, editor, journalist, copywriter, and scriptwriter with twelve years of experience writing and editing for print and online outlets across North America.
-I’ve provided services ranging from big-picture developmental edits to laser-focused line edits on a number of novels and nonfiction books, several of which have become bestsellers in their categories.
-I'm also an agented and published author, so I understand the process from both sides---I'll be your toughest taskmaster and biggest cheerleader, rolled into one.
+I’ve provided services ranging from big-picture developmental edits to laser-focused line edits on novels (several of which have become bestsellers in their categories), nonfiction books, comic books, graphic novels, and scripts.
+I'm also an agented and published author and a produced scriptwriter, so I understand the process from both sides---I'll be your toughest taskmaster and biggest cheerleader, rolled into one.

-I love working with writers to help them develop ideas, shore up story structure, fine-tune character arcs, identify themes, punch up dialogue, sharpen prose, and hone their voice.
+I love working with writers to help them develop ideas, shore up story structure, fine-tune character arcs, clarify themes, punch up dialogue, sharpen prose, and hone their voice.
 I can help you get started on your book, identify the strengths and weaknesses of your first draft, polish your final manuscript, or write an effective query letter.
-I’ll also work with you to help you learn the subtleties of industry language and sensibilities so that you can represent yourself more confidently in today’s market.
 Whether you're just flirting with the idea of writing a novel or preparing your manuscript for submission to agents or publishers, I offer a wide range of services to help you get closer to the book you want to write.
 My clients are writers at all career stages, from beginner to bestseller.
 If you’re looking for an editor and think I might be a good fit, please get in touch!
 I’d love to hear about your project.

 Rates and Services

-I offer services for every stage of the writing process, whether you're starting at a blank Word doc or polishing your query letter.
+I offer services for every stage of the writing process, whether you're staring at a blank Word doc or polishing your query letter.

 All prices are in US dollars.

-Full developmental edit: I'll give you all the big-picture notes mentioned above, plus I'll mark up your entire manuscript, leaving comments, suggestions, and revision notes throughout the text. $.02 per word
+Full developmental edit: I'll give you all the big-picture notes mentioned above, plus I'll mark up your entire manuscript, leaving comments, suggestions, and revision notes throughout the text. $.015 per word *Includes query critique + edit*

-Copy editing: I will mercilessly scour your manuscript and edit for grammar, punctuation, spelling, clarity, and continuity.
+Copy editing: I'll scour your manuscript and edit for grammar, punctuation, spelling, clarity, and continuity.
 This option is best for manuscripts that have already undergone extensive beta reads and revisions.
-I won't tackle any major structural problems or voice issues, but I'll clean up and sharpen your prose. $.008 per word
+I won't tackle any structural problems or voice issues, but I'll clean up your prose. $.008 per word

 Line editing: This is copy editing that has seen the world and gotten fancy ideas about its station in life.
-Besides editing for grammar, punctuation, spelling, clarity, and continuity, I'll also offer suggestions on things like sentence and paragraph structure, word choice, and stylistic issues. $.015 per word
+Besides editing for grammar, punctuation, spelling, clarity, and continuity, I'll also offer suggestions on things like sentence and paragraph structure, word choice, and stylistic issues. $.013 per word *Includes query critique + edit*

 Proofreading: If you just need someone to comb your manuscript and fix your typos and grammatical errors, I’m your huckleberry.
-Note: Proofreading is NOT editing; if you're hiring a proofreader, your manuscript should already have been beta-read/workshopped, revised, and polished within an inch of its life; otherwise you're wasting your money. $.004 per word
+Please understand that proofreading is NOT editing.
+If you're hiring a proofreader, your manuscript should already have been beta-read/workshopped, revised, and polished within an inch of its life; otherwise you're wasting your money. $.004 per word

-Full manuscript development package: The whole enchilada--you'll get unlimited phone consultations, an in-depth edit letter, line edits and revision notes, a final proofread before you send it out the door, and unlimited passes on your query letter. $.03 per word
+Full manuscript development package: The whole enchilada--you'll get unlimited phone consultations, an in-depth edit letter, line edits and revision notes, a final proofread before you send it out the door, and unlimited passes on your query letter and synopsis. $.03 per word

 Here's what a few of my clients are saying: